One of the world’s best cities, London’s skyline seen from Waterloo Bridge by David Iliff.

 Finally, if you wonder why we rabbit on about photos but many of the pictures on this page are not taken by us, there are two reasons.
 Our photos appear on hundreds of other pages and we’re tired of seeing them.
 And sometimes we stumble across superb, high quality images that we can’t compete with that illustrate a city’s ambience perfectly and deserve exposure.

-The Palais du Louvre, Cour Carré.
+The Louvre Museum, Paris.
 Photo by Benh Lieu Song.

 Paris city centre lines both banks of the Seine River and offers long, tranquil, easy walks from staggering sight to the next staggering sight.
 We started walking one day from the Notre Dame cathedral, ended at the Eiffel Tower after a visit en route to the superb old Louvre and new-ish Branly Museum and hopped the Batobus (ferry) back to Notre Dame.
 We did three days of walks, walk, walk and the sight just kept on coming.
 Paris Map